-- obtaining collateral guarantees; - the investigation of the creditworthiness of all borrowers; - the engagement of qualified independent consultants such as lawyers and real estate appraisers, to whom management may reach for professional advice. - the segregation of duties to ensure that qualified staff are satisfied with all due diligence requirements prior to funding; and - the prompt initiation of recovery procedures on overdue loans.
+- obtaining collateral guarantees; - the investigation of the creditworthiness of all borrowers; - the engagement of qualified independent consultants such as lawyers and real estate appraisers, to whom management may reach for professional advice;

+- the segregation of duties to ensure that qualified staff are satisfied with all due diligence requirements prior to funding; and - the prompt initiation of recovery procedures on overdue loans.

-As at December 31, 2020, gross accounts receivable of \$nil and \$263,411 of convertible loans and debentures were past due (December 31, 2019 - \$nil and \$nil of convertible loans and debentures).
+As at December 31, 2021, \$nil amounts receivable on convertible loans and debentures were past due (December 31, 2020 - \$nil and \$263,411 of convertible loans and debentures respectively).